Guest Post by: Cheryl Texeira

 One of the best parts of hiking with dogs is seeing them enjoy the hike.
 It is so rewarding to watch them take in the incredible views from the top of a lava flow formation or braving the creek as we cross it, or cooling off on a patch of snow as they slide down because of the grade.
 Just take the time and effort to train them to be off the leash when allowable and you will have a great time.

 Let us know your favorite hacks for hiking with dogs in the comments below!

 About Cheryl Texeira:

-Cheryl and her husband have a blended family of four daughters, two sons and four grandchildren.
+Cheryl and her husband have a blended family of four daughters, two sons and two grandchildren.
 She lives in Northern Nevada with her husband, 2 dogs and cat and spends her free time hiking, camping and cross-country skiing in the Sierra-Nevada Mountains.

 If you enjoyed this post, share it!